Next Page

 1110 Requirement to Report Abuse, Neglect, or Exploitation

-The requirement to report applies without exception to people whose personal communications may otherwise be privileged, including attorneys, clergy, medical professionals, social workers, mental health professionals, and employees of a clinic or health care facility that provides reproductive services.
-Professionals must report the suspected abuse of a child within 48 hours.
+Professionals must report the suspected abuse of a child immediately, but no later than 24 hours after he or she first has reasonable cause to suspect abuse or neglect.
+The requirement to report applies, without exception, to people whose personal communications may otherwise be privileged, including attorneys, clergy, medical professionals, social workers, mental health professionals, and employees of a clinic or health care facility that provides reproductive services.

 For methods of reporting to DFPS, see 1200 Contact Information.